Unite Technology and Service Delivery to Elevate the Higher Education Experience

 Reducing Administrative Burden in Higher Education

 Fragmented legacy systems and support structures have added costs and complexity to higher education service delivery models.
-From the fiscal 2010 to 2016 school years, institutional support spending increased almost 28% for four-year private and 30% for four-year public institutions.

 Today, administrative tasks are often managed by generalists across a wide variety of units who may not have specialized expertise in a functional area, nor in using cloud technology systems.
 This can perpetuate nonstandard, cumbersome processes for submitting expense reimbursement forms, managing payroll, recruiting employees and other key activities.
 In turn, this detracts from time faculty members can devote to mission-oriented work: teaching, conducting research and mentoring students.